ernilambar/widget-helper/README.md

 # Widget Helper

-Simple helper library which helps to create widgets in WordPress in fast and east way.
+Simple helper library which helps to create WordPress widgets in fast and east way.

 ## Requirements